shredthaGNAR/list-of-my-starred-repos/README.md

 * [withfig/fig](https://github.com/withfig/fig): Public issue tracker for Fig.
 * [mklement0/fileicon](https://github.com/mklement0/fileicon): macOS CLI for managing custom icons for files and folders
 * [RealRaven2000/FiltaQuilla](https://github.com/RealRaven2000/FiltaQuilla): Adds many new mail filter actions to Thunderbird
+* [itsmejayd/filter-duplicate-lines](https://github.com/itsmejayd/filter-duplicate-lines): A Python tool with a Flask web interface designed to remove duplicate entries from line break delimited lists while maintaining the relative position of blank lines in the input text.
+Originally created to clean up OneTab exports (maintaining tab groups), it can be used for any text list with similar requirements.
 * [yokoffing/filterlists](https://github.com/yokoffing/filterlists): Collection of blocklists to fill in the gaps
 * [iShopifyExpert/find-my-size-shopify](https://github.com/iShopifyExpert/find-my-size-shopify): None
 * [liqing1993/Find-The-Person-You-Want-in-videos](https://github.com/liqing1993/Find-The-Person-You-Want-in-videos): This project is to build a image search system.